by Terri Reddout

 While I’m more confused about the future of radio than I was when I first wrote this blog, there is one thing I do know.
 Radio needs, wants, desires you and your younger brothers, sisters, cousins and friends to find radio again.

-I found these four articles about what radio is trying to do to bring you back to the airwaves.
+I found these several articles about what radio is trying to do to bring you back to the airwaves.

 Read these articles or do your own research.
 Talk with your friends.
 Talk with people younger than you.
 (Talking to others counts as research.)
 What do you think radio should do get Millennials and Gen Z’ers tuning back in?